sagesolar/Corpus-of-Taylor-Swift/README.md

 ### Verse / Bridge / Chorus / Refrain / InOut _(Intro/Outro)_

 This is the total count of instances of a lyric word in various song structure parts across all songs/albums (if any).
-For brevety, some similar song structure parts have been grouped together as follows:
+For brevity, some similar song structure parts have been grouped together as follows:

 - Bridge - (also includes breaks, breakdowns, buildups and interludes)
 - Chorus - (also includes pre-choruses and post-choruses)